Niko Giantsopoulos: Broadmeadow Magic

 In 2017, he joined Broadmeadow Magic in the NPL Northern NSW, a different regional league in the same second tier of Australian soccer.

 Launceston City

-Giantsopoulos returned to the Tasmania regional division, signing with NPL Tasmania club Lauceston City for the 2018 season.
+Giantsopoulos returned to the Tasmania regional division, signing with NPL Tasmania club Launceston City for the 2018 season.
 He was named vice-captain of the club, and started all 21 matches in 2018.
 On August 18, in a match against South Hobart, as a penalty shot was about to be taken, Giantsopoulos ran up and kicked the ball away before it could be taken.
 He was yellow carded, but his antics proved to be effective, as the ensuing penalty shot was missed.
 The incident became a viral video around the world.
 This was part of a streak of three consecutive penalty saves in three matches for Giantsopoulos.
 He was named to the NPL Tasmania Team of the Year at the end of the season.